JackExperts/helm-charts/charts/timescaledb-single/admin-guide.md

 ## Connecting

-This Helm chart creates multiple [Service](https://kubernetes.io/docs/concepts/services-networking/service/)s, 2 of these are meant for connecting to the database.
+This Helm chart creates multiple [Services](https://kubernetes.io/docs/concepts/services-networking/service/), 2 of these are meant for connecting to the database.

+The Services for the primary and the replicas can be configured via the `service.primary` and `service.replica` objects, which are identical in structure.
+The Service types can be configured as `ClusterIP`, `LoadBalancer` or `NodePort`, defaulting to `ClusterIP`.
+Most aspects of the generated Services can be customized.

-If a Load Balancer has been configured with `enabled: True`, this Service is also exposed through a Load Balancer, otherwise these services are [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services)s, which allows connections directly to indivudual pods using DNS.
+**Deprecated since 0.10.0:** If a Load Balancer has been configured with `loadBalancer.enabled: true` or `replicaLoadBalancer.enabled: true`, then the Service is exposed through a Load Balancer, otherwise they will be configured as [ClusterIP Services](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services). _NOTE: These config options are deprecated and should no longer be used._
+- The `loadBalancer.enabled` field still defaults to `true`, but the `loadBalancer` & `replicaLoadBalancer` config options will be removed in the near future.
+- Chart users should switch to the `service.primary` and `service.replica` options respectively.

 ### Connect to the primary
   ```console